How Can Orthokeratology Help With Myopia Management?

-At The Myopia Management Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, our patients undergo a full ortho-k assessment before being fitted for these lenses.
 We will evaluate the health of your child’s eye and determine the exact corrective prescription.
-To measure the precise curvature of the child’s cornea, Dr. Farkas, Dr. Kassalow, and Dr. Resnick will use a topographer, ensuring these customized lenses are a perfect fit.
+To measure the precise curvature of the child’s cornea, our eye doctors will use a topographer, ensuring these customized lenses are a perfect fit.

 After the initial fitting, patients will be provided with detailed instructions and in-clinic training on how to insert, remove, and care for their ortho-k contact lenses.
 A few periodic check-ups will help ascertain any changes in refraction and corneal topography, and adjustments to the lenses will be made accordingly.

 Ortho-K Is An Investment For Lifelong Healthy Vision